Operator Procedures (Visual Basic)

 ' Statements of the operator procedure.

-You use the Widening or Narrowing keyword only on a type conversion operator.
-The operator symbol is always CType Function (Visual Basic) for a type conversion operator.
+Narrowing keyword only on a type conversion operator.
+The operator symbol is always CType Function for a type conversion operator.

-You declare each operand the same way you declare parameters for Sub Procedures (Visual Basic).
+You declare each operand the same way you declare parameters for Sub Procedures.

 Because you are defining an operator on a class or structure you have defined, at least one of the operands must be of the data type of that class or structure.
 For a type conversion operator, either the operand or the return type must be of the data type of the class or structure.